jamesstar89/fancy-post/README.md

 ## API

-### Schema types
+### Schema
-Create and use Schema types, there are 3 out-of-the-box schema types.
+Create and use schema types, there are 3 out-of-the-box schema types.

 | Property | Type | Description |
 | ------ | ------ | ------ |